b-grooters-byte/gecko/README.md

 In this repository you will find the STL files and Gecko on-board Arduino sketch.

+## Controller
+The [controller sketch](sketch/Controller.md) is a relatively simple motor command controller that reads input from the HM-10 module on serial input.

 ## Components
 The total cost for the components as built is around $107USD.
 Gecko can be built for a lower cost by excluding the PowerBoost 1000 ($24USD) or substituting it with the